• Skip to primary navigation

 Stipend and Amenities

-Participants receive an $850/month stipend for living expenses and to use towards the cost of certifications.
+Participants receive a $1,000/month stipend for living expenses and to use towards the cost of certifications.
 As additional compensation, housing is provided and meals are offered in the dining hall when visiting groups are in residence.
 Food staples are provided for use in the staff kitchen.
 In addition, we offer paid sick time and vacation days.
 Wi-Fi, free laundry, staff gear, and use of Eagle Bluff’s recreational equipment.

 Housing